nrwl/nx/docs/shared/recipes/tips-n-tricks/migrating-to-flat-eslint.md

 ## Correctness and best practices

 The purpose of this generator is to create a flat config that works the same way, as the original `JSON` config did.
-Depending on the complexity of your original config, it may be using `FlatCompat` for providing a compatibility wrapper around parts of the original config.
+Depending on the complexity of your original config, it may be using the `FlatCompat` utility to provide a compatibility wrapper around parts of the original config.
 You can improve those by following the [official migration guide](https://eslint.org/docs/latest/use/configure/migration-guide).